wayne931121/3d-pose-baseline-vmd/src/readme.md

 # Notice

-You should use only ansi encoding (english) in both path and filename, or it may cause error (tensorflow file writer).
+You should use only ansi encoding (english) in both path and filename, or it may cause error (in tensorflow file writer).

 # Conclusion